speakeasy-api/openapi-directory/SDKs/zuora.com/2021-08-20/typescript/README.md

 * `getDebitMemoItems` - List debit memo items
 * `getDebitMemos` - List debit memos
 * `getTaxationItemsOfDebitMemoItem` - List all taxation items of a debit memo item
-* `postDmTaxationItems` - Create taxation items for a debit memo
+* `postDMTaxationItems` - Create taxation items for a debit memo
 * `postDebitMemoCollect` - Collect a posted debit memo
 * `postDebitMemoFromPrpc` - Create a debit memo from a charge
-* `postDebitMemoPdf` - Generate a debit memo PDF file
+* `postDebitMemoPDF` - Generate a debit memo PDF file
 * `postEmailDebitMemo` - Email a debit memo
 * `postUploadFileForDebitMemo` - Upload a file for a debit memo
 * `putBatchUpdateDebitMemos` - Update debit memos